IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_templates.html.markdown

 		- `subnet` - (String) The VPC subnet to assign to the interface.
 		- `security_groups` - (String) List of security groups of  the subnet.
 	- `profile` - (String) The number of instances created in the instance group.
-	- `primary_network_interfaces` - (String) A nested block describes the primary network interface for the template.
+	- `primary_network_interfaces` - (List) A nested block describes the primary network interface for the template.

 	  Nested scheme for `primary_network_interfaces`:
 		- `name` - (String) The name of the interface.